A Night and a Mourning

-The door closed behind him, she smiled at the way he said it, he’d said it before and she’d come to understand that it was coded—just how coded made her kind of nervous.
+The door closed behind him, she smiled at the way he said it, he’d said it before and she’d come to understand it was coded—just how coded made her nervous.
 She went back to moving around the kitchen and glancing at the clock over the stove.
 Days had a way of sneaking up on her sometimes.
 Especially when the night was filled with white wine spritzers and this boy.
-She didn’t really want to go, but knew she should and needed to, kind of, maybe.
+She didn’t really want to go, but knew she should and needed to, kind of, maybe?
 What was she thinking?
 Staying?
-They were talking about him staying and now she was thinking about staying herself and him staying and they could go back to the bed right now, right when he walked out of the bathroom she could take his hand and drag him and he’d be willing and she could stop trying to stop herself from doing what she wanted to do, which might be to love this boy and that thought stopped everything.
+They were talking about him staying and now she was thinking about staying herself and him staying and they could go back to bed right now, right when he walked out of the bathroom she could take his hand and drag him and he’d be willing and she could stop trying to stop herself from doing what she wanted to do, which might be to love this boy and that thought stopped everything.

 “I gotta go now,” she said.

 He turned to her and just stared.
 She waited for him to say something and he didn’t.
-She finally said, “Like now.”
+She finally said, “Like, now.”

 “If you must,” he pushed himself off the counter and came towards her.

-“I must.”
 He stood close to her and looked down at her eyes.
 She liked how big he was.

 “Yeah, I’m good,” he said, standing in her way.
-She addressed his weak tactics by looking him in the eye and almost rolling hers.
+She addressed his weak tactic by looking him in the eye and almost rolling hers.
 He held up his hands in defeat, stepped aside and let her past.